Mon Confiado

 Ramon Veroy Confiado (born March 19, 1968), professionally known as Mon Confiado, is a Filipino character actor, theater actor and businessman who has appeared in both mainstream and independent films.
 He is the son of late veteran actor Ángel Confiado from a second family.

 Confiado graduated with a degree in Civil Engineering at the Mapúa Institute of Technology.
-He practices method acting and had also starred in a handful of international films.
+He practices method acting and has also starred in a handful of international films.
 Having started his acting career in the early 1990s, Confiado has been nominated and won numerous acting awards both internationally and locally.

+He is best known for playing Emilio Aguinaldo in the movies Heneral Luna, Goyo: The Boy General and Quezon.
+He is recently known for his role as Gov. William Acosta, one of the main antagonists in the 2023 hit series Senior High, and its sequel, High Street.
+Another portrayal of the main antagonist role of Dr. Franco Terra is in the 2024 GMA Drama afternoon series Makiling.

+In August 2024, Confiado filed a Cybercrime Prevention Act of 2012 complaint against a content creator who made a copypasta that depicted Confiado stealing fifteen Milky Way bars from a grocery store.